Police: Lawyer Murdaugh arranged own death but shot grazed

 Police: Lawyer Murdaugh arranged own death but shot grazedNew

 COLUMBIA, S.C.
-(AP) — State police say a prominent South Carolina lawyer tried to arrange his own death earlier this month so his son would get a $10 million life insurance payment.
+(AP) — State police say a prominent South Carolina lawyer tried to arrange his own death this month so his son would get $10 million in life insurance.
 But authorities say the planned fatal shot only grazed Alex Murdaugh’s head on Sept.
 4. The State Law Enforcement Division says it charged the shooter, 61-year-old Curtis Edward Smith, with assisted suicide, insurance fraud and several other counts.
-Murdaugh was not charged Tuesday night, but agents said more charges were expected.
-Agents say Murdaugh gave Smith the gun to kill him and he followed Mudaugh to a lonely Hampton County road.
-But the bullet only grazed Murdaugh, who survived and called 911 after Smith left.
+Murdaugh was not charged Tuesday night.
+His lawyer said on the Today show that Smith sold drugs to Murdaugh and took advantage of his mental illness.
+Attorney Dick Harpootlian also says Murdaugh did not kill his wife and son.